-During 2016, the Company had one key customers that accounted for 50% of the Company's total revenue.
-In 2015, the Company had two key customers that accounted for approximately 57% of the Company's total revenue.
+During 2017, the Company had two key customers that accounted for 77% of the Company's total revenue.
+In 2016, the Company had one key customer that accounted for approximately 50% of the Company's total revenue.
 To the extent that significant customers cancel or delay orders, Intermap's revenue, earnings, and cash flow could be materially and adversely affected.